exclamaforte/contxt/README.md

 ### Create a worktree

-Creates a new git worktree with a branch and Python venv:
+Creates a new git worktree with a branch and Python venv, then automatically opens it in VS Code:

 ```bash
 # From within a git repository